siracsimsek01/siracsimsek01/README.md

-<h2 align="center">Hi There👋! <br>I am a dedicated Full Stack Developer with over five years of experience specializing in front-end and back-end development for dynamic web, mobile, and business applications.
+<h2 align="center">Hi There👋! <br>I am a  Full Stack Developer with over five years of experience specializing in front-end and back-end development for dynamic web, mobile, and business applications.
 I am proficient in a range of programming languages including JavaScript, Java, and Python, and well-versed in modern frameworks such as React, React Native, and Next.js.</h2>

 ---